spiral/docs/docs/en/advanced/sendit.md

 # Advanced — Mailer

-The Spiral Framework provides a simple email API powered by the symfony/mailer component.
+Spiral provides a simple email API powered by the symfony/mailer component.

 > **Note**
 > The component is available by default in the [application bundle](https://github.com/spiral/app).